SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/tutorial/quick-guide/payment.md

 ### Payment

 During a login session you may make several payments.
-There are synchronous and asynchronous versions for starting a [payment][payment] but there are two function signatures the variants.
+There are synchronous and asynchronous versions for starting a [payment][payment] but there are two function signatures for both versions.
 A normal payment may be started just supplying one parameter, amount.
 To that call it is actually three parameters, amount, cashback and currency, but they are default.
-The cashback is included in amount and is zero if not.
-Currency is "SEK" default, but will in next version of the SDK be default the local currency.
+The cashback is included in the amount and is zero if not.
+The default currency is the currency of the culture provided in the call to the [`Create`][create] method.

 It is also possible to start a payment supplying a [`TransactionSetup`][transactionsetup] object which opens up for other variants, such as fuel, refund of APM transaction, or just supplying a transaction id the may be tracked in reports.

+Regardless how the payment is done the result is always deliverd as a [`PaymentRequestResult`][paymentrequestresult].

+{%include alert.html type="warning" icon="warning" header="Heads up!"
+body="Make sure to always print the terminal receipt when it is included in the result."%}

 {:.code-view-header}
 **Using PaymentAsync and just the amount.**